 Beware Color Manipulated Insulators

-Keep in mind that unethical sellers can alter the color of an insulator by applying heat or radiation.
-They then claim that it is a rare antique and charge much more.
-It is difficult for even experienced collectors to discern the differences in natural and color manipulated glass insulators; so, be on guard against anything that doesn't seem right.
-If you are considering the purchase of an expensive insulator it may be a good idea to have an experienced collector take a look and give an opinion on its value before committing to a purchase.
+Keep in mind that unethical sellers can alter the color of an insulator by applying heat or radiation and later claim that it's a rare antique and charge much more.
+It's difficult for even experienced collectors to discern the differences in natural and color manipulated glass insulators; so, it's best to be on guard against anything that doesn't seem right.
+If you are considering the purchase of an expensive insulator, it may be a good idea to have an experienced collector take a look and give an opinion on its value before committing to a purchase.

 Old glass insulators can range in value from $2 up to over $400, depending on many different factors.
-Like other antiques, glass insulators are evaluated on several criteria:
+Like other antiques, glass insulators are evaluated on several criteria, including:

 Collecting and displaying antique glass insulators can be a low cost, enjoyable hobby.
-Electrify your decor with an antique glass insulator as these colorful bits of history can create a cheerful bolt of color in any nook of your home.
-Learn as much as you can about your hobby to ensure that you get the best deals.
+Electrify your decor with an antique glass insulator as these colorful bits of history can create a cheerful bolt of color and charm to any nook in your home.